 With the exception of the recently-launched Silver Muse, each ship has one formal, open-seating dining room (called simply “The Restaurant”) serving a varied menu along with wines selected for the meal.
 You can also order (at extra cost) off an extensive premium wine list.
 Open for breakfast, lunch and dinner.
 Silver Muse spreads dining options across several different venues.

-All Silversea ships also have at least three alternative dining choices: La Terrazza, which serves as a buffet restaurant for breakfast and lunch with indoor or al fresco seating and is transformed into an intimate Italian restaurant for dinner, and the excellent Le Champagne (known as La Dame on the line’s newest ships), developed in partnership with Relais & Châteaux and serving six-course menus created especially to bring out the flavors in the day’s six wine selections.
-Dining at La Champagne entails an extra charge.
+All Silversea ships also have at least three alternative dining choices: La Terrazza, which serves as a buffet restaurant for breakfast and lunch with indoor or al fresco seating and is transformed into an intimate Italian restaurant for dinner, and the excellent La Dame, developed in partnership with Relais & Châteaux and serving six-course menus created especially to bring out the flavors in the day’s six wine selections.

 The Pool Bar & Grill serves casual lunches and dinners, the latter featuring the fun “Black Rock Dining” experience, in which guests can grill their own meat or seafood at their table on a preheated volcanic rock.
 You can also order lunch and dinner served course by course in your cabin, from the day’s menu at the Restaurant.

 Each Silversea ship also afternoon tea in the Panorama Lounge.

 After dinner, guests can take in Broadway-style shows or performances by a guest acts in the show lounge, gamble in the small casino, enjoy a pianist or musical group in various lounges, go dancing, or watch a movie back in their suites.